jennybc/googlesheets/vignettes/basic-usage.md

 ### Authorization using OAuth2

-If you use a function that requires authentication, it will be auto-triggered.
+If you use a function that requires authorization, it will be auto-triggered.
 But you can also initiate the process explicitly if you wish, like so:

 ```r